1.3 No Scarf, No Service!

 Archie: And God wants women to wear a veil if they have to do their business in a coed can, if they don't want to have to do their business in Hell.
 Sounds like a sensible solution to me.

-[The following dialogue is substantially based on what the companions of the Prophet reported he said and did, Bukhari 5.148 and 60.318:]
+[The following dialogue is largely based on what the companions of the Prophet reported he said and did: Bukhari 5.148 and 60.318:]

-Uzza: Believe it!
-The whole discussion about scarves in a country with women-only washrooms is all very silly.
+Uzza: It is one explanation.
+The whole discussion about scarves in a country with indoor plumbing and women-only washrooms is all very silly.

 Archie: Silly or not, the religious nutjobs who cruise the bars looking for women breaking Islamic law say otherwise, and we do not want any trouble with these guys, and the law is on their side.